Gilt0/optimal-execution/README.md

 # optimal-execution

 In this project, I started with a data extractor on binance.
-And I am happy to have contributors to implement aan execution system.
+And I am happy to have contributors to implement a mock execution system.
 The objective is mainly educational so have fun!

 ## Data Extraction
 Once you've pulled the repo, create a folder data/json from the root of the project